Karekatte: Road

-Karekatte is ~1 km away from main Channagiri - Davanagere connecting road.
+Karekatte is ~1 km away from main Nallur Channagiri - Davanagere connecting road.
 Only one Bus will pass through Karekatte village in the morning and evening once.
-There is a frequent bus from Channagiri to davanagere vice versa.
+There is a frequent bus from Channagiri Nallur to davanagere vice versa.
 So need to get down at Kabbala village, from there common passenger auto-rickshaws are available to karekatte.

 Rail

 Nearest Railway station is Davanagere at 34 km from Karekatte.